sealuzh/cloud-workbench/README.md

 2. Check your settings with:

     ```bash
+    cd ~/git/cloud-workbench            # Navigate to $REPO_ROOT
     bundle exec cap production deploy:check
     ```

 ### Deploy

-Simply deploy new releases with: (may take 20 minutes for the first time)
+Simply deploy new releases with: (may take 20 minutes for the first time).
+You have to be in the $REPO_ROOT directory.

 ```bash
 bundle exec cap production deploy